 If you are still confused by all this & would like some personalized help, let me know!
 I do offer mentoring sessions & love helping other learn & master film.

 Film isn’t always light & airy!
 It can definitely be moody.
-What I love about film is the consistent, clean look.
+What I love about film is the consistent, clean look & the fun process of learning to shoot different film stocks.